 Regis Matimati is the Executive Director of AA-Z. He started his working life as a Nurse in Makoni District, where the first CHCs were started in 1995.
 After working on a UZ-UCSF research on HIV/AIDS intervention, he joined Zim AHEAD in 2007 as Project Officer in Chipinge–Chiredzi before being moved to Project Manager for the Cholera Emergency OXFAM project in Mutare in 2008.
 His capacity for team management served Zim AHEAD well and he was promoted to Programme Manager in 2009, and Acting Director for three years before being appointed Country Director in 2014.
 Over the years Regis studied with the University of Zimbabwe with a Post Graduate Diploma in Water Supply and Sanitation.
-Regis graduated with a Masters of Public Health (MPH) from University of Roehampton in the UK.
+Regis graduated with a Masters of Public Health (MPH) University of Roehampton in the UK.

-Joseph Katabarwa has been working in the WASH Sector for the past 25 years as as Head of the Environmental Health Department of Ministry of Health since 2006 – 2014, instrumental in developing the National Water and Sanitation Policy.
-In 2010 he was a key architect of the Community Based Environmental Health Promotion Programme, which has become part of policy and a national programme in Rwanda.
-He joined Africa AHEAD as Country Director in 2014 and has since been supervising the intervention in Rusizi District for the RCT, funded by Gates Foundation.
-He holds a BSc and Masters Degree in Community Health from Great Lake University, Kenya.
+Joseph Katabarwa worked in the WASH Sector for 25 years, retiring as Head of the Environmental Health Department (2006 – 2014) of Ministry of Health in Rwanda, and was instrumental in developing the National Water and Sanitation Policy.
+In 2010 he was a key architect of the Community Based Environmental Health Promotion Programme, working with the Founders of Africa AHEAD to seet up this national programme in Rwanda.
+He joined Africa AHEAD on retirement from government as Country Director in Rwanda (2014-2016) in the final stages of the RCT in Rusizi District.
+He holds a BSc / MSc in Community Health from Great Lake University, Kenya.
 (2010).
 He was a founder member of Tropical Institute of Community Health in Africa.

 Languages: Kiswahili, Kirwanda, English, French.